 Basically what happens is your raw score in transformed to a "renormalized" score in the range 100-0.
-The highest score is always renormalized to 100; this often results in a median score in the BC range.
+The highest score is always renormalized to 100; the median score will often be in the BC range.
 The following table shows the relationship between the renormalized score and letter grades: